JesseCoretta/go-aci/README.md

   - Overall package design is meant to honor all of the facets of the ACIv3 specification **_in its entirety_**
   - No single vendor implementation is catered-to exclusively
   - So-called "Happy Mediums" were chosen at all possible points, favoring the exclusion of _no one_ over any vendor-partisan implementation
-  - Quite simply, the chances are good that this package supports **_more_** of the ACIv3 syntax than your actual LDAP product does
+  - Quite simply: chances are good that this package supports **_more_** of the ACIv3 syntax than your actual LDAP product does
 - Flexible
   - ACI composition can be approached in a variety of ways, without enforcing any particular "style"
-  - Parenthetical encapsulation can be enabled or disabled for select (and eligible) type instances when desired, or set globally
+  - Parenthetical encapsulation, padding and other attributes can be enabled or disabled for select (and eligible) type instances when desired, or even set globally in certain cases
   - Two (2) distinct quotation styles are supported for multi-valued DNs, OIDs and ATs present within eligible BindRule and/or TargetRule instances; see [here](#quotation-schemes) for details
   - Fluent-style "method chaining" is supported, but not required
   - Most values can be assigned and set 'piecemeal', or in an 'all-in-one-shot' context